ROCm-DS/hipDF/docs/install/hipDF-support.rst

 Support is limited to C++ and Python interfaces.
 There is no official Java interface support.

-hipDF only supports features from cuDF 23.10.
+hipDF only supports features from cuDF 25.02.

 There is no official support for:

-* Per-thread default stream (PTDS)
+* Per-thread default streams (PTDS)
 * Integration with Dask hipDF or Dask HIP
 * Interoperability with Polars
 * The ``hipstreamz`` and ``hipdf_kafka`` Python packages